MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Add-ons provide extra capabilities that Power Apps, Power Automate flows, and other resources can utilize.
-These capabiities can be assigned at the environment-level in the Power Platform admin center and are made available based on prior license purchases.
+These capabilities can be assigned at the environment-level in the Power Platform admin center and are made available based on prior license purchases.
 To learn more about add-on management, reporting, and access control, see [Add-on capacity management](./capacity-add-on.md).

-In this tutorial, you'll learn how to:
+In this tutorial, you learn to:

 - Manually allocate an add-on to an environment in the Power Platform admin center.
 - Allocate add-ons, at scale, using PowerShell.